 If you’re not in the UK, you can ask a solicitor, regulated immigration adviser or the person who supported your application (your ‘sponsor’) to attend the hearing in your place.

-You can only be represented at the hearing by a solicitor or regulated immigration adviser, your sponsor can’t act on your behalf.
+You can only be represented at the hearing by a solicitor or regulated immigration adviser, your sponsor can not act on your behalf.

-Your sponsor can’t represent you at the hearing, they can only be:
+Your sponsor can not represent you at the hearing, they can only be:

 - told the tribunal’s decision

 You must write to the tribunal to tell them if your sponsor will be attending the hearing in your place.
 Include the case reference number of your appeal.